 Use of AI and IoT in the Medical IT Field

 The Fujifilm Group’s efforts to develop AI technology has stimulated responses and support from many medical professionals, and as a result, we are receiving more requests to provide lectures on AI technology at academic and research conferences.
-The number of medical professionals who visit our Brain(s) facility is also increasing.
 Our other initiatives include a successful development of AI-based diagnostic technology for interstitial pneumonia, achieved jointly with Kyoto University.
 A joint research project with Osaka University and Indiana University School of Medicine has also commenced.
 We have set up the Artificial Intelligence Diagnostic Imaging Joint Research Chair within Osaka University’s Graduate School of Medicine to develop practical applications for advanced AI technologies.
 We also took a part as a private company in Global Alliance Under the Dynamic Innovation (GAUDI), an open innovation program started in July 2019 by Juntendo University to accelerate the commercialization of new medical technologies.
 Based on the clinical data obtained through the university’s hospital, which has one of the largest numbers of beds and patients in Japan, we plan to develop comprehensive medical AI technologies in close collaboration with doctors and medical staff.
 In July 2019, we launched the SYNAPSE SAI viewer under the brand name of REiLI.
 The SYNAPSE SAI viewer is an AI platform that supports diagnostic imaging workflows by extracting images of a specific organ from a CT scan or by displaying chronological changes in bone structure.
 We plan to accelerate the implementation of AI solutions which allows doctors to concentrate on diagnosis by streamlining their workflow and maximizing their time dedicated on their core task of appropriate and right diagnosis of patients.
 The solutions were jointly created with academia around the world.

 Improving the Medical Environment in Emerging Countries